 To put that another way: before I tried selling something of my own, most of what I thought I knew about copywriting and marketing was from book learning.

-I had learned the craft of copywriting from books and various mentors, but I had no experience of what it felt like to have skin in the game.
+I had learned how to become a copywriter from books and various mentors, but I had no experience of what it felt like to have skin in the game.

 Nor did I really understand how everything fits together when you’re selling something.
 I knew about the words, the sales copy.
 But my view of the client’s experience was incredibly incomplete.